ThoughtChewer/bible_studies/content/Bible Study 7 - The Flood.md

 		- If that seems crazy, you could use the example of a cancer that has spread through the entire body.
 			- Doing chemotherapy destroys the cancer, but the treatment also destroys parts of the body as well.
 			- The treatment is done to save what is left of the body, and then the person can start the recovery process.
+		- “The [verse] suggests that God has seen where the ruination of creation is headed and has decided to accelerate the process to its completion … the plain sense of the Hebrew text conveys something very different from most English translations, which are perhaps influenced by the view of an angry, punitive deity. ...
+The flood was an ancient symbol of destruction and disorder, as so is a fitting medium for the dissolution of creation as it overwhelms every boundary and returns creation to the primordial undifferentiated ‘deep’ that existed before Yahweh spoke boundaries into being. ...
+We are left with the sense that God is not so much sending the flood to punish the world as much as facilitating, through the flood, the inevitable descent into chaos caused by human destructiveness and violence.
+God ruins an already ruined creation, and in so doing creates conditions for a reordering and a renewal to take place.”[^5]
 - Question: If you think about the directions for the ark, what does it sound like?
 	- Its a box.
 A boat would need a lot more instructions.
 	- There are a couple layers of meaning here.